Message Passing on the Edge: Towards Scalable and Expressive GNNs: Edge-based Graph Neural Networks

 It is immediate that the distinguishing power of EB-GNNs cannot exceed that of EB-1WL.
-Notably, we can show that this upper bound is tight. \begin{theorem} Pairs of graphs distinguishable by EB-1WL are also distinguishable by EB-GNNs. \end{theorem} \begin{proof} The theorem is deduced from the following lemma. \begin{lemma} Let $f_1, \ldots, f_n\in\mathbb{R}^d$ be $n$ distinct vectors.
+Notably, we can show that this upper bound is tight. \begin{theorem} Pairs of graphs distinguishable by EB-1WL are also distinguishable by EB-GNNs. \end{theorem} \begin{proof} We show that EB-GNNs require dimension $O(m+t)$, where $m$ is the number of edges and $t$ the number of triangles.
+The theorem is deduced from the following lemma. \begin{lemma} Let $f_1, \ldots, f_n\in\mathbb{R}^d$ be $n$ distinct vectors.
 Then there exists a matrix $A\in\mathbb{R}^{n\times d}$ and a vector $b\in\mathbb{R}^n$ such that the vectors

 are linearly independent. \end{lemma} Indeed, consider any two graphs $G$ and $H$, distinguishable by the EB-1WL test.
 We construct an EB GNN $\mathcal{T}$ that distinguishes $G$ and $H$.

 Consider the disjoint union of $G$ and $H$.
 Let $m$ be the number of ordered edges of this union, and $t$ be the number of ordered triangles.
 The dimension of $\mathcal{T}$ will be